schreinerman/onstage/README.md

  ![Demonstration](https://github.com/schreinerman/onstage/raw/master/video/demonstration.gif)

 The base is an "ON STAGE" LED sign powered by 2x AA 1.5V batteries.
-The connection has to be changed, so it matches to the following schematic:
+The connection of the LED sign has to be changed, so it matches to the following schematic:
 ![Schematic](https://github.com/schreinerman/onstage/raw/master/schematic/schematic.png)

 Connect to the HM-10 module via serial converter with 9600,8,N,1. (some configurations are 115200 baud)